How to develop writing skills in students (15 Prompts and 5 Tips)

 Tip #3 – Encourage Children to Write

-At this stage, avoid correcting younger children on their mistakes.
-The goal is to encourage them to develop their writing skills, not make them feel bad about what they’re writing.
+At this stage, avoid correcting younger children for their mistakes.
+The goal is to encourage them to develop their writing skills, not make them feel bad about their writing.
 There will be time to hone their skills later, but right now, give them positive feedback and encourage them to continue writing as much as possible.

 Tip #4 – Make it Fun and Exciting

 When teaching students any skill, it’s essential to keep it fun and exciting.
 You must keep them engaged and interested.
-Make writing fun by playing games that involve writing, such as scrabble, hangman, or word searches.
-You can also encourage students to write fun stories while drawing pictures to go along with it.
+Make writing fun by playing games that involve writing, such as Scrabble or word searches.
+You can also encourage students to write fun stories while drawing pictures to go along with them.

 Developing writing skills doesn’t need to be – and shouldn’t be – boring for kids.
 Make it wildly exciting and fun, and you’ll be surprised at how fast they learn.